ccgilroy/ma-thesis/doc/asa_draft/05_results.md

 [I am certain that readers more knowledgeable than I will find flaws.
 I want to discuss them explicitly.]

 To further illustrate the strengths and shortcomings of my approach, I discuss two [???] additional types of clusters emerging from my method.
 In each set of cases, it identifies gay neighborhoods in a way that is useful but perhaps not entirely satisfying.
-Pragmatism, not perfection.
+What I offer is pragmatism, not perfection.

 In some cities with larger gay neighborhoods, qualitatively distinct neighborhoods that are adjacent blur and merge together.
 Significant examples of this are the Castro, the Mission, and SOMA in San Francisco, West Village and Chelsea in New York, Rittenhouse Square and Washington Square West in Philadelphia, and Dupont Circle, Logan Circle, and Shaw/U Street in Washington, DC.
 By treating each of these as a single unit, I could be effacing important distinctions.
 For instance, @hanhardt_safe_2013 and @greene_gay_2014 both take care to characterize the differences between those three DC neighborhoods, which could turn out to matter for the kinds of changes they experience.